-As the Government launches it industrial strategy, it’s time for the recruitment industry to prepare for the introduction of the new Apprenticeship Levy.
-At the latest REC IRP Apprenticeship Levy workshops it was agreed that training talent is key, with Middleton Murray and the Skills Funding Agency highlighting that this is a new way to consider training budgets.
+As the Government launches its industrial strategy, it’s time for the recruitment industry to prepare for the introduction of the new Apprenticeship Levy.
+At the latest REC IRP Apprenticeship Levy workshops, it was agreed that training talent is key, with Middleton Murray and the Skills Funding Agency highlighting that this is a new way to consider training budgets.

 Kate Shoesmith gives an overview of how the levy will affect your business, and how to get ready for its April 2017 launch.